10 Ways to Enrich Your Life and Beat Loneliness

 8. Get More Involved

 The most common advice to combat isolation is to join an activity.
-But Rokach thinks you need to go beyond drop-ins – it’s much better to volunteer at the centre that offers the activity.
+But Rokach thinks you need to go beyond drop-ins – it’s much better to volunteer at the centre that offers the activity, if it’s safe to do so.
 This gives you an opportunity to get to know the people you volunteer with and provides a way to engage the other participants on a deeper level.
 Plus, volunteering is a great way to boost your physical and mental health, stress less, and be happier.

 9. Plan Things Way in Advance